carrell-ncl/IEEE-driver-violation/README.md

 ## Two different approaches:
 1. One-step: Single model that detects both licence plate and phone usage.
 2. Two-step: Two models running simultaneously.
 First model to detect windscreen.
-Second model to use cropped image to find the phone villation.
+Second model to use cropped image of driver's side to find the phone villation.

 DeepSort used to keep count of number of phone violations and vehicles.